Arrowverse: The Flash (1990–1991)

-In The Flash (2014 TV series) episode "Welcome to Earth-2" (2016), glimpses of the multiverse are seen, including an image of John Wesley Shipp as the Flash from the 1990 television series, implying that the series exists on an alternate Earth within the Arrowverse multiverse; Shipp reprised his role as Barry Allen / The Flash from the 1990 series in the annual crossover events "Elseworlds" (2018), and "Crisis on Infinite Earths" (2019).
-His native universe was designated Earth-90 in the pre-Crisis Multiverse.
+In The Flash episode "Welcome to Earth-2" (2016), glimpses of the multiverse are seen, including an image of John Wesley Shipp as the Flash from the 1990 television series, implying that the series exists on an alternate Earth within the Arrowverse multiverse; Shipp reprised his role as Barry Allen / The Flash from the 1990 series in the annual crossover events "Elseworlds" (2018), and "Crisis on Infinite Earths" (2019).
+His native universe was designated Earth-90 in the pre-Crisis multiverse.

 Constantine (2014–2015)

 By May 2015, Amell had had discussions with DC Entertainment about portraying Queen on NBC's Constantine, starring Matt Ryan; saying, "The reason that I was going to guest star on Constantine...was [Constantine's] an expert when it comes to the Lazarus Pit, which is now something that is a part of and will continue to be a part of Arrow."
 Amell stated that, even though Constantine was not renewed for a second season, a crossover "was and is still on the table".
 Guggenheim revealed a desire to integrate John Constantine into the Arrowverse, saying, "A lot of the pieces are in place, except for that one final piece, which is what's the fate of Constantine?
 That's the tricky thing.
 But it comes up in the writers' room constantly—we have a number of ideas, one idea that's particularly exciting to me.
 We're in a little bit of a wait-and-see mode".
 In July 2015, Mericle added on the subject, "It's something we've been talking to DC about and it's just a question of some political things, but also [Ryan]'s schedule."

 In August 2015, it was confirmed that Ryan would appear in Arrow's fourth-season episode "Haunted" for a "one-time-only-deal".
 Guggenheim said, "This is something the fans were clamoring for," praising DC for being so "magnanimous and generous in giving us this one-time dispensation."
 Due to Arrow and Constantine sharing the same studio, the producers of Arrow were able to use Ryan's original outfits: "The trench coat, the tie, the shirt...the whole wardrobe is being taken out for [sic] storage and shipped up to Vancouver [where Arrow shoots]."
 John Badham, a director on Constantine, directed the episode that Constantine appears in.
 Mericle confirmed that this version of Constantine would be the same character that had appeared in Constantine.
 On filming the episode, Guggenheim referred to it as "a Constantine/Arrow crossover" and felt that "we got the chance to extend Matt Ryan's run as Constantine by at least one more hour of television.
 I think you'll see he fits very neatly into our universe.
 It never feels forced".